 Alan sank to his knees.
 He didn’t even cry, he just looked completely broken.

-I tried to comfort Alan, whilst Diana and Claire meanwhile went over to see the woman and her child, but the child quickly ran away from them and cowered in the a corner.
+I tried to comfort Alan, whilst Diana and Claire meanwhile went over to see the woman and her child, but the child ran away from them and cowered in a corner.
 Diana tried approaching him again, but this time when the child turned round, Diana saw the awful truth.
 The child was a Vampire!
 It had buried its head in its mother’s breast before, and had been dressed in gloves and a hat to conceal its true nature.

 The Vampire child attacked Claire.
 Despite being just a child, it still had a much greater strength than either of us.

 Before I could even try and help Claire, the child’s “mother” punched me in the face.
 She was human, but clearly under the control of the Vampires.
 I’d never been in a fight before and I was instantly sent crashing to the ground, my nose bloodied.

 As I lay there on the ground, she grabbed me by the throat and began to choke the life out of me.
 I suddenly heard a bang, and her blood splattered on my face as she fell to the floor.

 Alan was standing behind her with the gun still smoking.
 The Vampire child turned around after the shot and ran towards Alan.
 Alan however managed to knock the beast towards the floor by hitting it with his gun.
 He then impaled the Demon child right through the chest with a makeshift stake he had created from a chair leg.

 Upon being staked the Vampire crumbled into nothing but a tiny little pile of ash on the floor.
 Alan then put the gun to his head and blew his brains out.